vil/H4X-Tools/readme.md

 ![](https://github.com/V1li/H4X-Tools/blob/master/img/gui-v0.2.5.png?raw=true)

 ## Current tools
->IgDox || Scrapes information from IG accounts.
+>Ig Scrape || Scrapes information from IG accounts.

->WebSearch || Searches the internet for the given query.
+>Web Search || Searches the internet for the given query.

->Phonelookup || Looks up a phone number and returns information about it.
+>Phone Lookup || Looks up a phone number and returns information about it.

->Iplookup || Looks up an IP address and returns information about it.
+>Ip lookup || Looks up an IP address and returns information about it.

->IpScanner || Scans a website for IP addresses.
+>Ip Scanner || Scans a website for IP addresses.

->UsernameSearch (Needs a rewrite) || Tries to find a given username from websites like Steam and TikTok.
+>Username Search (Needs a rewrite) || Tries to find a given username from websites like Steam and TikTok.

->RealnameSearch (Needs a rewrite) || Tries to find a given name from websites like Facebook and Linkedin.
+>Name Search (Needs a rewrite) || Tries to find a given name from websites like Facebook and Linkedin.

->WebhookSpammer || Spams messages to a discord webhook.
+>Webhook Spammer || Spams messages to a discord webhook.

 >WhoIs || Looks up a domain and returns information about it.

->SMSBomber || Spams messages to a given mobile number.
+>SMS Bomber || Spams messages to a given mobile number.

->TLoggerGenerator || Creates a ready discord tokenlogger file.
+>TLogger Generator || Creates a ready discord tokenlogger file.

->TwitterScrapy || Scrapes information from Twitter accounts.
+>Twitter Scrapy || Scrapes information from Twitter accounts.

 >Update || Updates the tool if new versions are available.